2020 United States presidential election in New Jersey: By congressional district

-Biden won 9 out of the 12 congressional districts in New Jersey.
-Trump won 3, including one that elected a Democrat.
+Biden won nine out of the 12 congressional districts in New Jersey.
+Trump won three, including one that elected a Democrat.

 Analysis

 As the polls predicted, Joe Biden won New Jersey by a wide margin.
 Biden ran up huge margins in the state's major cities such as Newark, Jersey City, Paterson, Trenton, Atlantic City, Camden, and several others.
 In addition to carrying all the counties that Clinton won in 2016, Biden flipped Gloucester County, which was a reliably blue county before Trump won it in 2016.
 Biden also won Morris County, which had never voted Democratic in any presidential race since 1964; Senator Cory Booker concurrently won Morris County in his reelection victory as well.
 In neighboring Hunterdon County, Biden came within 4.4 points of victory despite the county being a reliably Republican stronghold as well.
 Biden recorded the highest share of the vote in Sussex and Hunterdon Counties for a Democrat since 1964, the last time either county voted Democratic.

 Trump, meanwhile, performed strongly in Ocean County, which is reliably red.
 He also did well in Sussex and Warren counties, two northern rural counties that have not voted Democratic since 1964.
-Salem County, which Trump flipped in 2016, remained in his column and he also narrowly held on to Monmouth County, which hasn't voted Democratic since 2000 but where the margins have always been somewhat close.
+Salem County, which Trump flipped in 2016, remained in his column and he also narrowly held on to Monmouth County, which has not voted Democratic since 2000 but where the margins have always been somewhat close.
 He also improved in the urban counties of Essex and Hudson, due to noticeable improvements in several of those counties' most populated cities, such as Jersey City and Newark.

 Ultimately, Trump carried 255 of New Jersey's 565 municipalities, less than the 307 he carried in 2016, with Biden carrying the other 310.
 Compared to their 2016 margins, 471 of New Jersey's 565 municipalities swung towards Biden in this election.
 However, Trump was able to improve significantly upon his 2016 margins in many of New Jersey's most heavily populated cities, which kept the statewide margin within 2% of the 2016 results.
 For example, in New Jersey's most populated city, Newark, Trump nearly doubled his 2016 share of the vote, going from 6.63% to 12.25% of the vote.
 This was the best Republican performance in Newark since George W. Bush received 12.8% of the vote in 2004.
 Other populated cities, such as Paterson and Camden, posted similarly notable shifts towards the GOP, with much of the rest of the state shifting towards the Democrats instead.